-Perfect portions: The extruder outputs one Magnum core In the realm of pneumatics, Unilever acknowledges the potential for per second.
-The stick is inserted in the ice cream during energy conservation and cost reduction through innovative extrusion. advancements.
-Recently, at the Unilever plant in Heppenheim, the MSE6-E2M energy efficiency module was successfully implemented to decrease the compressed air consumption in the production of Magnum ice creams.
+Perfect portions: The extruder outputs one Magnum core per second.
+The stick is inserted in the ice cream during extrusion.

+MSE6-E2M energy efficiency module was successfully implemented to decrease the compressed air consumption in the production of Magnum ice creams.
 The collaboration between Unilever and Festo in bringing this energy efficiency module from prototype to production also highlighted the notion that less is more, not only in terms of energy consumption but also in other aspects of the process.